-Here is the deal though, I believe cooking is an art form.
-When I find a new recipe to try, I rarely follow it to a T. This is because when you read the comments on many recipes, you find that people added x,y, and z and loved it.
+I believe cooking is an art form.
+When I find a new recipe to try, I rarely follow it to a T. I think the same can be said for a lot of people.
+It’s fun experimenting in the kitchen!

 Recipes are meant to inspire but they don’t necessarily have to be followed exactly for an amazing result.
 We don’t all have the same taste buds and that is beautiful and should be celebrated.
 Most food bloggers post recipes that they love and maybe I will love it too, but I usually need to add more garlic, or spice or sugar.